CTL Principle on Indigenization

 Colleges and institutes respect and recognize that Indigenous people include First Nation, Métis and Inuit people, having distinct cultures, languages, histories and contemporary perspectives.

 They recognize that indigenous education emanates from the intellectual and cultural traditions of Indigenous peoples in Canada.
 They also believe that Indigenous education will strengthen colleges’ and institutes’ contribution to improving the lives of learners and communities.

 In order to reaffirm the importance of Indigenous education, Colleges and Institutes Canada, in consultation with its members and partners in indigenous communities has developed an Indigenous Education Protocol.
 This important document underscores the importance of structures and approaches required to address Indigenous peoples’ learning needs and support self-determination and socio-economic development of Indigenous communities.

 This protocol is founded on seven principles that aim to guide the institutions who will agree to sign on to this aspirational document.

 Source: Indigenous Education Protocol, Colleges and Institutes Canada

-Note: Red Deer College is not currently a signatory.
+Note: Red Deer College became a signatory in 2019.

 Indigenous learning addresses the whole person, encompassing the mental, physical, spiritual, and emotional capabilities of that person in relation to all living things.
 This unified vision is in contrast to the European focus on an analytic approach, and the fragmentation of concepts within discrete disciplines.
 For Indigenous peoples, analysis is cumulative, collaborative, and circular.
 These ways of knowing are reflected in Indigenous worldviews, which emphasize connectivity, relationality, and interrelatedness.